-For ADS-recognized driven dressage tests, see the description of the movement. both Walk Stretching the Frame and Trot Stretching the Frame have definitions.
+For ADS-recognized driven dressage tests, both Walk Stretching the Frame and Trot Stretching the Frame have definitions.

 954.15 Transitions

 Changes of pace must always be made smoothly and promptly with the Horse remaining in balance and on the bit.
 A transition must be completed as the nose of the Horse arrives at the prescribed marker, unless otherwise stated.